Pune youth at the 8th Century Pataleshwar Cave Temple celebrating Pune Heritage Week

 Before you leave, take an evening stroll through the leafy avenues of Koregaon Park, past the new age Osho International Meditation Resort which requires an HIV test upon entry, and the fancy mansions of India’s celebrated business families.
 A peek into Cyrus Mistry’s (of Tata fame) bungalow reveals perfectly manicured gardens and a Grecian facade.
 Red-robed Osho devotees saunter through the lanes, arm-in-arm.

-A light dinner at the German Bakery, where Pune’s hip and happening hang out, completes 36 hours in Pune at the right note; that is if you manage to get a table preferably outside, but hey, if not a takeaway will do too. ❤
+A light dinner at the German Bakery, where Pune’s hip and happening hang out, completes 36 hours in Pune on the right note; that is if you manage to get a table, preferably outside.
+But hey, if not, a takeaway will do too. ❤

 - Getting to Pune from Mumbai and back: Shivneri [Volvo AC bus] from Dadar Station to Pune Station; Leaves every half hour; Ticket: Rs.
 446 one way; Travel time: 4 hours including a pit stop.